Isometrica/isometrica-meteor/docs/multitenancy.md

 # Multi-Tenancy

-An introduction and usage guide for the MultiTenancy module.
+A usage guide for the `MultiTenancy` module.

 ### Overview